paradedb/paradedb/README.md

 This project is released with a [Contributor Code of Conduct](https://github.com/paradedb/paradedb/blob/stable/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to follow its terms.

-Thank you for helping us make ParadeDB better for everyone :heart:
+Thank you for helping us make ParadeDB better for everyone :heart:.

 ## License